 When I have XCode installed for some reason, I use the old school - but built-in - FileMerge, changing only the editor’s font.

-I do like an external visual tool for VCS conflicts resolution, but I prefer a simple and fast one.
-Filemerge delivers that.
-Nowadays I’m evaluating SublimeMerge as an option as well.
-Let’s see how it goes!
+I do like an external visual tool for VCS conflicts resolution, but I prefer a simple and ultra fast one.
+Nowadays I’m have been using SublimeMerge, and to be honest, I’m quite happy with it.
+I’d recommend you to give it a try.

 4. Communication Tools